Skip to main content

 • Physical examination

-• Diagnostic testing (including HIV confirmatory and viral load testing), as well as laboratory testing
+• Diagnostic testing (including HIV confirmatory and viral load testing) and laboratory testing

 • Treatment and management of physical and behavioral health conditions